hochan222/rush00-tester/README.md

 customEvaluation rush00 0 -1 0
 ```
 4. Add the test case output file to the maps/rush0X/custom folder at the last number.
+5. Please send PR including explanation and result screen.
-5. For other inquiries, please slack with holee.
+6. For other inquiries, please slack with holee.
 Thank you. :)

 ### norminette